Telephone keypad: Letters

 These letter assignments have been used for multiple purposes.
-Originally, they referred to the leading letters of telephone exchange names.
-In the mid-20th century United States, before the switch to All-Number Calling, telephone numbers had seven digits, including a two-digit prefix which was expressed in letters rather than digits, e.g.; KL5-5445.
+Originally, they referred to the dialable letters of telephone exchange names.
+In the mid-20th century United States, before the switch to all-number calling, telephone numbers had seven symbols, including a two-symbol prefix which was expressed in letters rather than digits, e.g.; KL5-5445.
 The UK telephone numbering system used a similar two-letter code after an initial zero (the zero prefix selected trunk dialling) to form the first part of the subscriber trunk dialling code for a region; the letters were followed by one or more digits.
 For example, Aylesbury was assigned 0AY6, which translated to 0296.

-The official toll-free hotline for the California Department of Transportation's Adopt-a-Highway program is 1-866-236-7824, but signs advertise the number as 1-866-ADOPTAHWY, with two extra digits, for memorability.
+The official toll-free hotline for the California Department of Transportation's adopt-a-Highway program is 1-866-236-7824, but signs advertise the number as 1-866-ADOPTAHWY, with two extra digits, for memorability.

 The letters have also been used, mainly in the United States, as a technique for remembering telephone numbers easily.
 For example, an interior decorator might license the telephone number 1-800-724-6837, but advertise it as the more memorable phoneword "1-800-PAINTER".
 Sometimes businesses advertise a number with a mnemonic word having more letters than there are digits in the phone number.
 Usually, this means that the caller just stops dialing at seven digits after the area code or that the extra digits are ignored by the telephone exchange.

 In early cell phones, or feature phones, the letters on the keys are used for text entry tasks such as text messaging, entering names in the phone book, and browsing the web.
 To compensate for the smaller number of keys, phones used multi-tap and later predictive text processing to speed up the process.
 Touchscreen phones have made these input methods obsolete, as the screens are typically large enough to show as many virtual buttons as necessary for a full keyboard.